-"Part two" of his mission is to be "a light to the Gentiles, that thou mayest be my salvation unto the end of the earth" (see also Isaiah 42:6).
 The Hebrew word translated "Gentiles," goyim (go-YIM), typically refers to the various people groups of the world apart from the nation of Israel.
 God's plan, then, is for salvation to reach all peoples, even to "the end of the earth."
 This has always been true.
 From the time God first called Abraham and blessed him, He did so not simply so that Israel could enjoy being blessed, but so that they might be a channel of blessing to all peoples (see Genesis 12:3).
 Israel had failed to be this blessing.
 But the individual servant, the new "Israel," will now succeed.

 Jesus is this servant.
 He calls Himself the "light of the world" (John 8:12; see also John 1:9).
-The name Jesus is based on the Hebrew word for "salvation," yeshuah (ye-shu-AH), because "he will save his people from their sins" (Matthew 1:21).
+The name Jesus is based on the Hebrew word for "salvation," yeshuah (ye-shu-AH), because "he will save his people from their sins" (from Matthew 1:21, NIV).
 He accomplishes this when He takes the deserved punishment for sins upon Himself at the Cross (see Isaiah 53:4-6), and then defeats death through His resurrection.
 Because this salvation is not only for the Jew but the Gentile as well, He commissions His followers to "teach all nations" (Matthew 28:19).

 We are living in a time when we can see that God's salvation in Jesus Christ truly has reached to the ends of the earth and covered the globe.
-From the very beginning, it was God's design to incorporate African peoples into His Church, and today there are more professing Christians in Africa than on any other continent.
+From the very beginning, it was God's design to incorporate African peoples into His Church.
+There is ample evidence of the early church thriving in Africa, even North Africa, and today there are more professing Christians in Africa than on any other continent.
 In response, God's people should worship, praise, and give thanks to God for His grace and mercy toward undeserving sinners, and continue to spread this good news among those who have not yet experienced this salvation.